 If there are concerns about the progress your child is making the SEN coordinator at the school or early years setting will, after discussion with you, seek further advice.

-A new IEP based on the additonal advice will be put in place and you will continue to be kept informed of progress.
+A new IEP based on the additional advice will be put in place and you will be kept informed of progress.

-Any school or early years setting action plan will continue until it is no longer needed or a request for statutory assessment is considered.
+Any action plan will continue until it is no longer needed or a request for statutory assessment is considered.

 For further information contact the SEN coordinator at your child's school or email firstname.lastname@example.org and the education inclusion team will get back to you.